-A common misconception about Christianity tells us that it consists in believing a series of abstract truths regarding a God who is one and three, a person who is God and man, and bread that is no longer bread.
+A common misunderstanding of Christianity views it as nothing more than belief in a series of abstract truths regarding a God who is one and three, a person who is God and man, and bread that is no longer bread.
 However, the more theological dimensions of these articles of faith were only fully worked out centuries after the Apostles first preached.
 They were present from the beginning, no doubt, although in more implicit articulation.
 They are indeed integral parts of an organic whole, but they came later in the growth of that whole, as flowers and fruits come later in the life of a newly sprouted tree.
 The roots and trunk come first.

-The Paschal Mystery of Christ’s Death and Resurrection has, from the beginning, been understood to be a factual mystery.
-Christians believe that Christ really did die (contrary to the suggestion of some Muslims that his death was faked), and thereafter that he really did rise from the dead (contrary to the modernist notion of a mere “spiritual” resurrection).
-The denial of either of these facts drains the very meaning out of Easter.
-It demotes the two most concrete and historically rooted realities of all time into ashen symbols of supposedly otherworldly truths.
+The Paschal Mystery of Christ’s Death and Resurrection has, from the beginning, been understood to be a factual mystery, and no vague or theosophical symbol.
+Christians believe that Christ really did physically die (contrary to the suggestion of some Muslims that his death was faked), and thereafter that he really did physically rise from the dead (contrary to modernist notions of a mere “spiritual” restoration).
+The denial of either of these facts drains the very meaning out of Easter, demoting the two most concrete and historically rooted realities of all time into ashen metaphors of supposedly otherworldly truths.
 Another world is involved indeed.
-But the Paschal Mystery is a truth about this world and how it was changed forever when that other world invaded it and reconfigured its tragic human story into a surprising Divine Comedy.
+But the focus of the Paschal Mystery lies in a truth about this world and how it was changed forever when invaded by that other world.
+That invasion rewrote this world’s tragic human story into the unprecedented narration of a Divine Comedy.

 The blessed bombshell of this happening should not be underestimated.
-Imagine a person you knew and loved, but who – as happens to all of us sooner or later – has sadly died.
-Now, imagine them when alive and vibrant, with blood in their cheeks and a twinkle in their eye.
-Next, imagine them motionless and pale in their coffin.
+Imagine a person you knew and loved, but who – as happens to all of us sooner or later – has sadly passed away.
+Now, recall how they were when alive and vibrant, with blood in their cheeks and a twinkle in their eye.
+Next, imagine them now motionless and pale in their coffin.
 So far this is the story we know only too well.
-But now imagine that same person – a day or two after the funeral, while you are still in the midst of almost unbearable grief – suddenly walking through the front door of your house and kissing you on the cheek.
+But now let us imagine that same person – a day or two after the funeral, while you are still in the midst of almost unbearable grief – suddenly walking through the front door of your house and kissing you on the cheek.

 Now that was the first experience of the content of Christian witness – a witness to the death and resurrection of a man known and loved by many.
 And it was an ignominious and unmistakable death, as definitive as the crushing of a bug under the sole of your shoe.
 It had been witnessed and bewailed by a multitude of spectators, only to be abruptly reversed and transcended before their very eyes.

-St. Paul was certainly one of the most cultured and intelligent men of his times – in today’s terms, he would have the equivalent of doctorates in philosophy, theology and exegesis.
+St. Paul was certainly one of the most cultured and intelligent men of his times.
+In today’s terms, he would have the equivalent of doctorates in philosophy, theology and exegesis.
 But Saul of Tarsus only became Paul of the Gospel after something had impinged upon his life for which no course of study could have remotely prepared him.
 The encounter with the Resurrected Christ bowled him over, and he never got over it.
-The fountainhead of all Christian faith, and the source of its most sublime theology – dogmatic, moral, ascetical and mystical – lies in the permanent and ever-growing wonder of never getting over the empirical fact of Easter.
+The fountainhead of all Christian faith, and the source of its most sublime and carefully articulated theology – dogmatic, moral, ascetical and mystical – lies in the permanent and ever-growing wonder of never getting over the empirical fact of Easter.